Jane Y. McCallum

-Jane Yelvington McCallum (December 30, 1877 – August 14, 1957) was an author, a women's suffrage and Prohibition activist, and the longest-serving Secretary of State of Texas.
+Jane Yelvington McCallum (December 30, 1877 – August 14, 1957) was an American politician and author, a women's suffrage and Prohibition activist, and the longest-serving Secretary of State of Texas.
 She attended schools in Wilson County, Texas, for the most part, and studied at the University of Texas at Austin for several years.
 As a suffragist, she published many columns in local newspapers in support of that cause and others.
 She was a member of numerous organizations.
 In 1927, she campaigned for Dan Moody and would be appointed as the Secretary of State after his successful election as governor.
 After leaving the position in 1933, she remained active in writing, activism, and political and civic affairs until she died in 1957.

 Early life

 Jane Yelvington was born December 30, 1877, in La Vernia, Texas.
 Her father, Alvaro Leonard Yelvington, was a county pioneer sheriff, and her mother was Mary Fullerton LeGette.
-Throughout her childhood, she attended county schools but also briefly attended a college in Mississippi from 1892-1893.
+Throughout her childhood, she attended county schools but also briefly attended a college in Mississippi from 1892 to 1893.
 In 1896, at age 18, she married Arthur McCallum, and after a series of moves, they settled in Austin, where he became school superintendent, by 1903.
-She attended the University of Texas at Austin for several years as one of the first mothers to attend the university, first from 1912-1915 and then from 1923-1924, though she did not receive a degree.
+She attended the University of Texas at Austin for several years as one of the first mothers to attend the university, first from 1912 to 1915 and then from 1923 to 1924, though she did not receive a degree.
 While there, she joined Alpha Delta Pi and became the first married woman to join a sorority on that campus.